AKSW/docs.ontowiki.net/VirtuosoBackend.md

     sudo ./configure --prefix=/opt/virtuoso-opensource-version --with-readline=/usr/lib/libreadline.so

-**Note for Debian/Ubuntu:** You can download a deb-package here: http://docs.ontowiki.net/virtuoso/ (nethertheless, you have to configure the DirsAllowed variable and configure ODBC).
+Nethertheless, you have to configure the DirsAllowed variable and configure ODBC.
 Or get the official debian package from Debian:squeeze repository.
 See: http://packages.debian.org/squeeze/virtuoso-opensource

 Compiling Virtuoso requires the following build tools be installed:
 [autoconf 2.57](http://www.gnu.org/software/autoconf/),